DLibatique/LATN102-S20/notes/module-2-overview.md

 ### Practice Opportunity

-What conjucation does each of the following verbs belong to?
+What conjugation does each of the following verbs belong to?

 1. *faciō*, *facere*, *fēcī*, *factus* - to make, do
 <a href="#" onclick="document.getElementById('prac1').style.display='block'; return false;">Click here for the answer:</a> <span style="display: none;" id="prac1">3rd -iō</span>